kishayan02/hw01-fireball/README.md

 # [Project 1: Noise](https://github.com/CIS-566-Fall-2022/hw01-fireball-base)

+## README: Kisha Yan hw01

+1. Vertex shader: I applied a low-frequency, high-amplitude displacement of my sphere using sin and impulse functions, which added some irregular bumps to the sphere.
+I also applied a higher-frequency, lower-amplitude layer of fbm using the triangle wave function and time, making the fireball appear to roil.
+The fbm function variables for both the number of octaves, as well as the strength.

+2. Fragment shader: I used the displacement value (from the vertex shader) in a bias function to create a bias value, which I used to interpolate between the inner and outer fireball colors to create a gradient.
+I also used the triangle wave function, along with time, to create a new value to interpolate with for the final color.
+My fireball slowly becomes the inner color, before becoming a gradient again.

+3. Toolbox functions: I used sin, impulse, bias, and triangle wave functions.

+4. Interactivity: My interactive variables are the internal fireball color, external fireball color, number of octaves for fbm, and strength of fbm.
+I also have a restore to defaults button.

+5. EC: I added a background using fbm and the internal color that changes color with time

+Thanks :)

 ## Objective

 Get comfortable with using WebGL and its shaders to generate an interesting 3D, continuous surface using a multi-octave noise algorithm.